-3.Specification of excellence (cum laude)
+3. Graduation with distinction (cum laude)

-If a student does not fulfil the requirements for a specification of excellence (e.g., cum laude) as defined in the Programme Specific Appendices to the EER, the Examination Board may nevertheless decide, upon a request, to grant the specification of excellence (e.g., cum laude) on the basis of specific and exceptional abilities and circumstances of the student's achievement.
+If a student does not fulfil the requirements for a graduation with distinction as defined in the Programme Specific Appendices to the EER, the examination board may nevertheless decide, upon request, to grant graduation with distinction on the basis of specific and exceptional abilities and circumstances of the student's achievement.